ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 - {{site.data.keyword.powerSys_notm}} attempts to keep the browser window for the VSI console active and open for up to 2 hours.
 After the VSI console is idle for 2 hours, the console connection is terminated.

 - The connection to the VSI console can be interrupted or disconnected for various reasons, including a disruption in the network connectivity between your workstation and the {{site.data.keyword.powerSys_notm}} host.
+When the VSI console connection is interrupted, {{site.data.keyword.powerSys_notm}} attempts to reconnect and restore the connection automatically.

 - If multiple users connect to the same IBM i-based {{site.data.keyword.powerSys_notm}} instance and one of the users changes the console language and opens the VSI console, the console that is in use by the other users is terminated and requires the console to be reopened.